 Members who are ‘surviving’ or ‘struggling’; who perhaps are feeling burned out, exhausted, anxious, of low mood, have experienced trauma, or are affected by a difficult life event such as loss/ bereavement, are those who are most suited to this outdoor opportunity.

 This is a unique and bespoke event for members and only 18 spaces are available.
-The retreat will be held on 22nd – 24th June 2022.
-More details and booking will be released on our website shortly.

 We know that times are difficult for many right now, and financial pressures may be a barrier to spending time on ourselves, which is why each of these supports are being offered to members for free – thanks to generous funding from the CHSA.

 They are not backpacking trips or boot camps.
 Each event is an opportunity for recuperation and rejuvenation – to enhance psychological and physical wellbeing and to enable you to feel well.

 You’ll need to feel comfortable enough being in outdoor spaces with limited access to facilities during the activities.
 This may include limited phone signal.
 You’ll also need a general level of fitness that you’ll be able to walk for the duration of the event – on average, this will be around six hours per day, although depending on factors such as the weather, this may be more or less.
 More details are available on the events webpages.

 We strongly advise that to get the most from the event, you are not booked to be at work on the same day (such as doing an evening or night shift).
 You need time out for you, and this is strongly the ethos of these activities.

 Each event is offered on a first come – first served basis.
 However, if they prove popular, we may be able to add further dates in the future.
 Because places are limited, we suggest that members only sign up for one event.
 If an event is full, you will be placed onto a reserve list.